There is a vibrant array of active Church Groups at St Andrew’s Church

 A Wednesday evening online group for the Autumn which will be an opportunity to come together to look at the Bible, and to build our faith.
 There will be a brief talk and then space to discuss the topic for that evening, points raised in the talk and any related questions people have.
 It will be a place to explore, to learn and to build our faith together.

 Access details are available from Sue Masters.
 If you are interested, have questions, need more information please contact me.
 Sue Masters, 07958322026, email@example.com

 All Star Theatre Company

-A Theatre Company for children aged 9-14 run by church members Greg, Selina and Emma at Our Lady of the Assumption church hall, Tile Hill Lane, on Tuesday evenings from 6-7pm during term time.
+A Theatre Company for children aged 9-14 run by Emma Wildman at St Oswald’s Church, on Tuesday evenings from 6-7pm during term time.
 We do drama games, improvisation, and rehearse for shows as well as eat pizza.
 We have performed in front of live audiences of up to 200.
-Please contact Julie on firstname.lastname@example.org
+Please contact Emma on firstname.lastname@example.org

 Where: St. Andrew’s Church

 Who for: Anyone who has suffered bereavement and lives in the area

 - Provide a simple lunch (soup and a roll)

 - A chance to talk to someone who will make time to listen

 - No pressure to do anything or say anything